 Some parents of autists may support the medical paradigm (which can be seen as the opposite of the neurodiversity concept), because having a ‘disorder’ diagnosis can mean access to necessary support and services.
 Gaining an autism diagnosis can be a lengthy process, and sometimes the last thing on one’s mind at this stage is vocabulary, and the distinctions of being neurodiverse or differently abled.

 There is also the question hinted at above, of what makes one disabled – to what extent is it a social issue, in terms of access and infrastructure, as well as awareness?
 E.g. Is it a condition that disables you, or the lack of infrastructure and support in the community?
 If you go ‘into’ any social media support group consisting of autistic individuals and their families (and perhaps also to ‘real life’ social support groups; although these probably evoke more polite responses!), you will find a myriad of opinions on this subject.
 Often, when discussing the neurodiversity paradigm, people assume there is a wrong and a right, or a true and false, based on their own experiences of autism, when in fact we are all allowed an opinion on what autism is, and what it means to us.
 To reiterate, it simply depends on one’s own experiences and exposure to autism.
 Some people also question what neurologies neurodiversity should include.
 For true diversity, surely all neurologies should be included, just as in the case of ethnic diversity, where all ethnicities are included?
-However, if the online autism community is to be believed, some people seemingly want neurodiversity to be a select group; for example, to include autism and ADHD, but perhaps not dyslexia or dyspraxia.
-This author advocates that for true diversity, all neurologies should be included within the banner or umbrella
+However, if the online autism community is to be believed, some people seemingly want neurodivergence to be a select group; for example, including autism and ADHD, but perhaps not dyslexia or dyspraxia.
+(And what about personality disorders?!)
+This author advocates that for true diversity, all neurologies should be included within the banner or umbrella.

 Continuing the discussion over the use of the word disability versus the neurodiversity paradigm, there is also the issue of co-existing conditions to consider, in terms of whether it is these conditions that make one ‘disordered’ or disabled (or differently abled).
 After all, autism is at its core a processing difference; but would the addition of a further condition make one ‘disabled’ or ‘dis-ordered’?
 Of course, it depends on the individual.